-- Remove the two 2.1 mm T5 Torx screws securing the logic board end of the I/O board cable bracket.
+- Remove the two 2.1 mm T5 Torx screws securing the logic board end of the I/O board cable bracket. - Remove the I/O board cable bracket.

-- Grasp the I/O board cable bracket with a pair of tweezers and remove it from the MacBook.

 - Use the flat end of a spudger to pop the I/O board connector straight up off its socket on the logic board.